 There is a 28-day time limit (this can be extended in some situations) on pre-charge bail, after which the police either have to charge or release.

-Pre-charge bail will generally be refused if the suspect fails to give their name or address or supplies this information but the police suspect that it is false.
+Pre-charge bail will generally be refused if the suspect fails to give their name or address or supplies information that the police suspects is false.

 Where a suspect is charged with an offence, they will either be remanded in custody until the next court session or they will be released on bail (with or without conditions).